University Admissions Tests: Everything you need to know right now!

 Practical arrangements for the TMUA and ESAT

-The test can be taken in mid-October (Cambridge or Imperial) or early January (Imperial only), in Pearson VUE test centres in the UK and worldwide.
+The tests are run by University Admissions Tests (UAT) UK and can be taken in mid-October (Cambridge or Imperial) or early January (Imperial only), in Pearson VUE test centres in the UK and worldwide.

 The cost is £75 if taken in the UK and Republic of Ireland, or £130 if taken elsewhere.
 UK students in financial need will be able to apply for a bursary to pay for the test.